What it does best

 Free/Paid: Free

-Pricing: Offers a free tier for basic access and paid plans for advanced features and organizational use.
+Pricing: Offers a free tier for individuals and paid plans for teams with advanced features and collaboration tools.
 View →Transform your lecture notes into actionable summaries.

 Pricing: Offers a free tier with limited features and paid plans starting at $10/month for advanced capabilities.
 View →